Winvic steps up safety with Biosite’s smart fingerprint security

 Biosite’s wireless EN54 Fire Alarm and First Aid Call points were implemented, to ensure efficient evacuation of sites, or access for emergency vehicles.

-The Biosite system is fully digital and allows data to be created and analysed from a range sources.
+The Biosite system is fully digital and allows data to be created and analysed from a range of sources.

 A comprehensive profile and movements of each person are easily accessible online.